 How can we help close the Achievement Gap?

 Strengthening the educational achievement of our youth will provide economic stability for us and future generations.
 Many teachers and schools across the country are proving that race and poverty are not destiny; large steps forward are possible.

 It is urgent that we intervene immediately to support the most vulnerable students.
 As state and local government budgets are being cut, school systems are struggling to do this alone.
 But you can help!

-With our Student Sponsorship program you can sponsor students who have been nominated by schools and organizations that can attest to their dedication and promise.
-Your contribution will provide them with private tutors who will focus on assisting the student with academics and test prep, while also teaching them the underlying learning and life skills so that the student can excel in all class, in college, in their careers, and beyond.
+Our sister nonprofit organization Educate.
+Radiate.
+Elevate. strives to bridge the Achievement Gap.
+Students are nominated by people, schools, and/or organizations that can attest to their dedication and promise.
+Your tax-deductible donation will provide them with private tutors who will focus on assisting the student with academics and test prep, while also teaching them the underlying learning and life skills so that the student can excel in all class, in college, in their careers, and beyond.
 These include essential skills such as planning and prioritizing, time management, focus, creative problem solving, innovation, advocacy, and emotional intelligence.

 By providing our youth with the tools to grow into successful contributing members of society, we are decreasing the Achievement Gap and making the monumental changes our world so desperately needs.